2026 reformAll tracks

 What are the 5 themes of the 2026 civic exam?

-Am I exempt from the civic exam if I am over 65?
+Am I exempt if I am over 65?

 How long does it take to prepare for naturalisation in 2026?